 We opted to perform a thorough review of existing research to deliver a detailed and comprehensive meta-analysis of how drug combinations affect Stroke management.
-Various studies stillbirth, or neonatal death in pregnant women.
-Other adverse effects include necrosis, purple toe syndrome, osteoporosis, valve and artery calcification, and drug interactions.
+Various studies effects include necrosis, purple toe syndrome, osteoporosis, valve and artery calcification, and drug interactions.
 Warfarin does not affect blood viscosity but inhibits the vitamin K-dependent production of active clotting and regulatory factors.